GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAISteeringBehavior.md

-+++
-title = "GSAISteeringBehavior"
+---
+author: razoric
+date: "2020-02-25"
+description: |-
-description = "Base class for all steering behaviors.\n\nSteering behaviors calculate the linear and the angular acceleration to be\nto the agent that owns them.\n\nThe `calculate_steering` function is the entry point for all behaviors.\nIndividual steering behaviors encapsulate the steering logic." author = "razoric" date = "2020-02-25"
+  Base class for all steering behaviors.

+  Steering behaviors calculate the linear and the angular acceleration to be to the agent that owns them.

-+++
+  The `calculate_steering` function is the entry point for all behaviors.
+  Individual steering behaviors encapsulate the steering logic.
+title: GSAISteeringBehavior
+---

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->